Breast Lift in Washington DC

 Recovery time is one to two weeks, with limited activity for about six weeks.
-You will need to wear a supportive bra following the procedure, until the post-operative swelling and bruising has faded.
-Lines from the incisions will fade over time as they heal, though they may always be slightly visible.
-The breasts will settle into their positions over time, though future adjustments may be made if necessary.
+You will need to wear a supportive bra following the procedure until the post-operative swelling and bruising has faded.
+Lines from the incisions will fade over time as they heal though they may always be slightly visible.
+The breasts will settle into their positions over time but future adjustments may be necessary.

 6) Are there risks or side effects to a breast lift?

-Very rarely, loss of some or all sensation in the nipples or breasts may occur, and may interfere with future breastfeeding ability.
+Very rarely.
+Loss of some or all sensation in the nipples or breasts may occur and could interfere with future breastfeeding ability.
 In the event of poor healing or dramatic changes in body weight, you may need revision surgery.
 As with any surgical procedure, there are risks such as poor healing, infection, bleeding and reaction to anesthesia.
 All potential risks and adverse outcomes will be discussed in detail during your consultation.
 Dr. Feledy takes the time with you to make sure you understand everything you need in order to help you achieve the best breast lift Washington DC has to offer.

 If you are interested in getting a breast lift, get more information by contacting Belmont Plastic Surgery and schedule your consultation today.